Craftsman Living in the Wright Style: Copperfield Heights Linden Homes

 Or perhaps a hedgerow border.
 One must maintain standards.

-Basically, there are three parcel sizes: 512 square meters which has 4 models; 1024 square meters, which adds 4 additional models for the slightly yard and, for those needing the largest models and yards, the 2048 square meter parcels adding 4 additional models.
+Basically, there are three parcel sizes: 512 square meters which has 4 models; 1024 square meters, which adds 4 additional models for the slightly larger yard and, for those needing the largest models and yards, the 2048 square meter parcels, adding 4 additional models.
 These correspond to the Second Life Plus, Premium and Premium Plus membership packages.

 A Timeless Addition to Bellisseria